 Richard A. Pistolese, DC

 Conclusion: Chiropractic care may represent a nonpharmaceutical health care approach for pediatric epileptic patients.
-Current evidence suggests that correction of upper cervical vertebral subluxation complex might be most beneficial.
+Current evidence suggests that correction of the upper cervical vertebral subluxation complex might be most beneficial.
 It is suggested that chiropractic care be further investigated regarding its role in the overall health care management of pediatric epileptic patients.

 This research article explains the mechanism by which chiropractic can help with Women’s Health issues, another specialty in my practice.

-Somatic dysfunction and the phenomenon of visceral disease simulation: a probable explanation for the apparent effectiveness of somatic therapy in patients presumed to be suffering from true visceral disease.
+Somatic dysfunction and the phenomenon of visceral disease simulation: a probable explanation for the apparent effectiveness of somatic therapy in patients presumed to be suffering from the true visceral disease.